-Alexander Vashchenko is President of Production at Game Insight
+Interview with Alexander Vashchenko, President of Production at Game Insight

 While working in the game industry, Alexander has launched a number of financially successful products, such Legend: Legacy of the Dragons and Juggernaut, which garnered millions of users.
 Mr. Vashchenko is a mentor, advisor, and one of the co-founders of Farminers Startup Academy.

 Mr. Vashchenko began his career at IT Territory in 2004 as a designer, then in 2007 became Head of Game Design, and later became Chief Producer.
 After Astrum Online was created, Mr. Vashchenko continued to manage game development, first as Deputy CEO and then as CEO.
 In 2012, he founded NARR8, a company focusing on web-based and mobile interactive content series.